Sarah Everard's murderer kidnapped her using police ID and handcuffs - KESQ

 By Hannah Ritchie and Tara John, CNN

-Wayne Couzens, the former police officer who has admitted to the kidnap, rape and murder of Sarah Everard, used his police identification and handcuffs to deceive her into getting into his car, prosecutors said Wednesday at a London sentencing hearing.
+Wayne Couzens, the former police officer who has admitted to the kidnap, rape and murder of Sarah Everard, used his police identification and handcuffs to deceive her into getting into his car under the pretense that she had violated Covid-19 regulations, prosecutors said Wednesday at a London sentencing hearing.

+He later used his police belt to strangle and kill Everard, prosecutor Tom Little told the Old Bailey — the central criminal court of England and Wales.
+Little summarized Couzens’ actions as “deception, kidnap, rape, strangulation, fire.”

 Everard, a 33-year-old marketing executive, went missing on the evening of March 3 after leaving a friend’s house in Clapham, south London.
 Her remains were found days later in woodland near Ashford, Kent — more than 50 miles from where she was last seen.

-Couzens was later arrested at his home in Kent, close to where Everard’s body had been found.
+Couzens was later arrested at his home in Kent, close to where Everard’s body was found.
 Prosecutors said in July that Everard and Couzens “were total strangers to each other” before he abducted her from the roadside.

-On Wednesday, prosecutor Tom Little told the Old Bailey that Couzens lured Everard into a rental car by “handcuffing her as well as showing her his warrant card.”
+On Wednesday, prosecutor Little said Couzens lured Everard into a rental car by falsely arresting her for Covid-19 violations, “handcuffing her as well as showing her his warrant card.”

 Little also detailed what eyewitnesses to the kidnapping saw, saying they observed Couzens handcuff Everard, who appeared compliant and had her head down.
 They thought he was an undercover police officer arresting a woman.